Wasted453/Waste/README.md

 # Waste
-I just a 15 year old boy that wamt to be a software dev
+I am just a 15 year old boy that want's to become a software dev